golemfactory/golem-docs/src/pages/docs/creators/dapps/hello-world-dapp.md

 cd ..
 ```

-To build a docker image, we'll need file called `Dockerfile` with the following contents:
+To build a docker image, we'll need a file called `Dockerfile` with the following contents:

 ```dockerfile
 FROM python:3.9-slim